Apple had a boffo quarter, and once again the indies clobbered the pros.

 Below: The full list of analysts, sorted by the top-and-bottom lines, with the pros in blue and the amateurs in green.

-Finally, a color-coded spreadsheet that shows—in each category—best, second-best, and third-best estimates (in bright and dull green) and worst, second-worst and third-worst (in bright red and pink).
+Finally, a color-coded spreadsheet that shows — in each category — best, second-best, and third-best estimates (in bright green and light blue) and worst, second-worst and third-worst (in bright red and pink).
 Corrections appreciated.